Gentrification of Chicago: Pilsen

-The demographics Pilsen, Chicago changed from being composed primarily of residents of European ancestry to those of Latino ancestry in the 1960s.
+The demographics of Pilsen located in the larger Lower West Side community area have changed from being composed primarily of residents of European ancestry to those of Latino ancestry in the 1960s.
 According to a study published in 2016 between the years of 2000-2013 Pilsen has been experiencing gentrification as coffee shops, artisan bakeries, and upscale restaurants open up on or near 18th Street.
 In 2000, Pilsen was 89% Hispanic, and by 2013 the neighborhood was 81.6% Hispanic.
 During that time, white residents increased from around 8% to around 12% of the total population.
 The increase of traffic from tourist and changes in the demographic composition has worried some local residents, while recognizing that the neighborhood has benefited from the economic growth.

-Resistance to gentrification in Pilsen

 Thalia Hall was purchased and renovated in 2013 for public use as a community and business center.
 Mexican-American residents were concerned with the new redevelopment and the influx of higher income residents into the neighborhood that would negatively impact their Hispanic cultural community.

 Uptown

-Originally settled as an exclusive commuter suburb turned resort area, Uptown emerged as the leading retail and entertainment destination outside of The Loop in the 1920s and 1930s.
+Originally settled as an exclusive commuter suburb turned resort area, the official community area of Uptown emerged as the leading retail and entertainment destination outside of The Loop in the 1920s and 1930s.
 During this time, a number of luxury apartment hotels, movie palaces, and other entertainment venues were built, such as the Aragon Ballroom, the Riviera Theater, and the Uptown Theatre.
 In the later half of the 20th century, it became a destination for immigrant communities.
 During the 1960s, Native American and southern Appalachian populations migrated to the area.

-An early example of urban renewal, Harry S. Truman college, was built in the 1970s, displacing a significant number of primarily southern migrants.
+An early example of urban renewal, Harry S. Truman College, was built in the 1970s, displacing a significant number of primarily southern migrants.
 Later in the 1980s, Uptown became a destination for southeast Asian migrants, centering primarily around Argyle Street.
 Today, Argyle Street is still home to Chicago's 'Little Vietnam' district, though the southeast Asian population has been steadily decreasing over the past decade.
 As neighborhoods further south along the lakefront have become pricier, more and more higher income populations are starting to look to Uptown, with a number of SRO buildings and at least one hospital and an elementary school being converted into luxury apartments.

-Recently, the Broadway Bank Building was bought by developers and a number of the non-profits housed there chose to relocate rather than stay in the neighborhood, citing the changing demographics of the neighborhood.
+After the Broadway Bank Building was bought by developers, several of the non-profits housed there chose to relocate rather than stay in the neighborhood, citing the changing demographics of the neighborhood.
 The area has largely been re-branded as an entertainment district, anchored by many of the same venues that made it a destination a century ago.
 The largest, the Uptown Theatre, is currently in the early stages of being renovated.
 The impact the renovation will have on the neighborhood is unknown, but it is likely to speed up the investment in the surrounding area as low income individuals continue to be displaced.